 Country Answer

-Argentina The most pressing immediate issue is the situation of the oil and gas producers, among other matters, because of (i) the importance that royalties play in the economics of different provinces and (ii) the influence of oil and gas unions.
+Argentina The most pressing immediate issue is the situation of the oil and gas producers, among other factors, because of (i) the importance that royalties play in the economics of different provinces where these producers have operations and (ii) the influence of oil and gas unions.

-Brazil We do not have anything to add.
+Brazil No additional comments.

 Chile No additional comments.

-Colombia Not currently.
+Colombia No additional comments.

 Costa Rica No additional comments.

-Ecuador Not for the moment.
+Ecuador No additional comments.

 El Salvador No additional comments.

 Guatemala No additional comments.

 Honduras No additional comments.

-Mexico Not at this moment.

-Peru Not at this moment.

-Spain Not for the moment.

-Uruguay No.
+Mexico No additional comments.

+Peru There have been certain issues associated with the default, by consumers, on the payment of their electricity bills, which is generating issues in the distribution and generation of electricity payment chains.
+As of today, there has not been government support related to this specific sector.
+Furthermore, the general demand for electricity has been reduced by 30% in the last month.

+https://gestion.pe/economia/merma-en-consumo-electrico-aumentaria-distorsion-en-mercado-electrico-noticia/